 Photoshop images of women in media set an unattainable standard of beauty.

 Unfortunately, this is creating a society of young girls that are becoming less comfortable in their own skin, and more comfortable, filtering and photoshopping their personal images.

 Raw Beauty Talks wants us to work together to create change.
-Today, they launched a campaign with a petition called #LessIsMore.
-This petition is asking magazines to reduce the amount of Photoshop they use on their images that feature women, and men.
+Today, they launched their #LessIsMore campaign.
+This petition is asking magazines to reduce the amount of Photoshop they use on their images that feature women, and men!